 Headings aren’t just a good idea – they’re required for accessibility.
-There are several heading levels available in the Blackboard Content Editor (the WYSIWYG text editor).
+Several heading levels are available in the Blackboard Content Editor (the WYSIWYG text editor).

-Documents with a proper heading structure provide screen reader and other assistive technology users with the structure to:
+Documents with a proper heading structure allow screen reader and other assistive technology users to:

-- navigate by viewing a list of all of the headings on the page,
+- view a list of all of the headings on the page to navigate

-- choose top-level headings or levels of heading and
+- choose top-level headings or other heading levels, and

 - read or navigate a document by using headings.

 Most of us scan a document or page quickly and look for big, bold text (headings) to get an idea of its structure and content.
 Screen readers and other assistive technologies also need to scan a document.
 They read and navigate through a document by using the heading structure.